ekgoode/ethangoode.io/README.md

 # A Svelte Portfolio Template for Academics
-This repository hosts the code for my portfolio website, version 2!
+This repository hosts my Svelte portfolio website!
+The website is designed to replicate a light-weight version of the [Hugo Academic theme](https://github.com/HugoBlox/theme-academic-cv), while giving the user access to modern and flexible design tools provided by Svelte and Tailwind CSS.
+Very little background in web design is required to replicate, and modify the code provided.

 ## Requirements
 This project expects the user is replicating the code on a Windows OS (10.0.0+)